 Our Learning Community brings together children and a dedicated, uniquely skilled team of leaders.
-We are a 10 month full or part time program providing registered home learners a gently structured environment that is rich, diverse, flexible, respectful, supportive, joyful, relevant, relational, meaningful and deeply rooted in the natural world.
+We are a 10-month full or part-time program providing registered or enrolled home learners a gently structured environment that is rich, diverse, flexible, respectful, supportive, joyful, relevant, relational, meaningful, and deeply rooted in the natural world.

-Self reflection, collaboration, personal responsibility, community engagement, and kindness are core values modeled and engaged with on a daily basis.
-While we are not an academic focused program we do engage in math, reading, writing, research, and theme based projects.
-Our supportive environment allows for adaptations and child led sharing of their learning experiences.
+Self-reflection, collaboration, personal responsibility, community engagement, and kindness are core values modelled and engaged with on a daily basis.
+While we are not an academic-focused program, we do engage in math-tutoring, reading, writing, research, and theme-based projects.
+Our supportive environment allows for adaptations and child-led sharing of their learning experiences.

-- Team work, problem solving, collaboration, mindfulness, opportunities to build upon and increase their emotions literacy, risk taking skills and self determination.
+- Teamwork, problem-solving, collaboration, mindfulness, opportunities to build upon and increase their emotional literacy, risk-taking skills, and self-determination.

-Our Forest School program is offered multiple days a week with the option to attend one or both days.
-Participants need to be comfortable being outdoors for sustained time, using an outhouse, being part of a group, navigating seasonal weather, and uneven terrain.
-We are a multi-age (6-11), inclusive, neurodiverse, and gently structured community.
+Participants need to be comfortable being outdoors for sustained time, using an outhouse, being part of a group, navigating seasonal weather and uneven terrain.
+We are a multi-age (7-12), inclusive, neurodiverse, and gently structured community.

 Offerings participants may experience are: